Board of Visitors

 Jon Peterson, Vice Chair

-Vacant, Faculty Representative
+Dominique Banville, Faculty Representative

 Marvin Lewis, Assistant Vice President and Director of Intercollegiate Athletics